superfluid-finance/protocol-monorepo/packages/js-sdk/src/README.md

     flowRate: "38580246913580" // 100 tokens / mo
 });

-// Instant Distribution Agreement
+// Instant Distribution Agreement (see docs)
-// - More utilities coming soon.
-See the docs for now
 ```

 ## What's In the Bag